resource-watch/slate/source/includes/concept/_dataset.md

 #### Carto

 Carto is an open, powerful, and intuitive map platform for discovering and predicting key insights underlying the location data in our world.
-In order to create a dataset based on CartoDB data, you should create a dataset providing:

 #### ArcGIS Feature Service

 ArcGIS for server is a complete, cloud-based mapping platform.
-In order to create a dataset based on ArcGIS Feature Service data, you should create a dataset providing:

 #### Google Earth Engine

 Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities and makes it available for scientists, researchers, and developers to detect changes, map trends, and quantify differences on the Earth’s surface.
-In order to create a dataset based on Google Earth Engine data, you should create a dataset providing:

 #### Web Map Services

 WMS connector provides access to data served through OGC WMS protocol standard.
-In order to create a dataset based on WMS data, you should create a dataset providing:

 #### Rasdaman (Raster Data Manager)

 Rasdaman is a database with capabilities for storage, manipulation and retrieval of multidimensional arrays.
-In order to create a dataset based on Rasdaman data, you should create a dataset providing:

 #### NEX-GDDP

 The NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP) dataset is comprised of downscaled climate scenarios for the globe that are derived from the General Circulation Model (GCM) runs conducted under the Coupled Model Intercomparison Project Phase 5 (CMIP5) and across two of the four greenhouse gas emissions scenarios known as Representative Concentration Pathways (RCPs).
-In order to create a dataset based on NEX-GDDP data, you should create a dataset providing:

 #### Comma-Separated Values (CSV)

 Data provided in the form of a Comma-Separated Values (CSV) document.
-In order to create a dataset based on a CSV document, you should create a dataset providing:

 #### Tab-Separated Values (TSV)

 Data provided in the form of a Tab-Separated Values (TSV) document.
-In order to create a dataset based on a TSV document, you should create a dataset providing:

 #### JavaScript Object Notation (JSON)

 Data provided in the form of a JSON document.
-In order to create a dataset based on a JSON document, you should create a dataset providing:

 #### Extensible (X) Markup Language (XML)

 Data provided in the form of a XML document.
-In order to create a dataset based on a XML document, you should create a dataset providing: